Elysian Pilgrim VS Ziigaat Odyssey

 IEM Comparison: Expert & Community Scores Side-by-Side

 Elysian Pilgrim and Ziigaat Odyssey are 1DD+3BA in-ear monitors.
 Elysian Pilgrim costs $400 while Ziigaat Odyssey costs $229.
 Elysian Pilgrim is $171 more expensive.
-Ziigaat Odyssey holds a slight 0.4-point edge in reviewer scores (7.2 vs 7.6).
+Ziigaat Odyssey holds a slight 0.4-point edge in reviewer scores (7.3 vs 7.7).
 Ziigaat Odyssey carries a user score of 7.4.
-Ziigaat Odyssey has significantly better mids with a 1.7-point edge, Ziigaat Odyssey has better treble with a 0.5-point edge and Elysian Pilgrim has slightly better dynamics with a 0.3-point edge.
+Ziigaat Odyssey has significantly better mids with a 1.7-point edge, Ziigaat Odyssey has better treble with a 0.5-point edge, Elysian Pilgrim has slightly better dynamics with a 0.3-point edge and Ziigaat Odyssey has better soundstage with a 0.5-point edge.

 Insights